 CranioSacral Therapy (CST) is an exceptionally safe and gentle form of bodywork using a very light touch to encourage your body and central nervous system to balance and heal itself.
-Your central nervous system controls all of your other body systems including respiratory, cardiac, and digestive systems.
+Your central nervous system controls all of your other body systems including: respiratory, cardiac, musculoskeletal, neurological, immune, endocrine and digestive systems.

 The CranioSacral System